-Whole-brain analyses - included here for descriptive purposes - indicated that the vocal > non-vocal contrast from the auditory localiser task was associated with significantly greater activation in bilateral auditory cortices, across the middle and superior temporal gyri (see Figure 1b and Table 2).
-Compared to baseline, each of the four reading task conditions was associated with temporal activation bilaterally, with the largest clusters being observed along the dorsal bank of the left middle temporal gyrus (Table 3).
+Whole-brain analyses-included here for descriptive purposes-indicated that the vocal > nonvocal contrast from the auditory localizer task was associated with significantly greater activation in bilateral auditory cortices, across the middle temporal gyrus (MTG) and superior temporal gyrus (see Figure 1B and Table 2).
+Compared with baseline, each of the four reading task conditions was associated with temporal activation bilaterally, with the largest clusters being observed along the dorsal bank of the left MTG (Table 3).